 You’re at the store and you can’t remember how many eggs are in your fridge.
-Or, you’re staring at your eggs in the fridge, wondering if they’re still OK to eat – you don’t want to get salmonella, after all.
+Or, you’re staring at the eggs in the fridge, wondering if they’re still OK to eat – you don’t want to get salmonella, after all.
 Don’t panic!
 The Quirky Egg Minder is an egg tray that connects to your phone to tell you how many eggs you have in the tray, and how long the eggs have been sitting on it.

 Belty the Smart Belt

 So your belt only holds up your pants?
 Sucker!
 You could be using Belty, a belt that also charges your cell phone via a USB port on the bottom of the belt buckle.
-It works with Android and iPhone and is made of leather.
+It works with Android and iOS and is made of leather.
 Grooves apparently hold your belt in place so no belt holes are needed.

 The Smart Water Bottle

 Do we really need a water bottle to remind us to drink from it?
-Doesn’t our body provide us that information directly though let’s say, thirst?
+Doesn’t our body provide us that information directly through, let’s say, thirst?
 Or a dry mouth?
 Or lack of urine?

 Well, the manufacturers of smart water bottles apparently think our bodies aren’t doing a good enough job of alerting us of our hydration needs.
-Several have hit the market over the past few years, including Trago, BluFit, and Hidrate Spark.
+Several have hit the market over the past few years, including the Trago, BluFit, and Hidrate Spark.

 These bottles connect to an app and tell us how much water we’re drinking and how much we should be drinking, depending on age, outside temperature, and other factors.
 Some even glow to indicate when we need to drink more water.

-While the smart water bottle industry is expected to increase by 15 percent over the next 7 years, we aren’t convinced these products fall under “necessary” in the smart category.
+While the smart water bottle industry is expected to increase by 15 percent over the next few years, we aren’t convinced these products fall under “necessary” in the smart category.
 Is it really that hard to gauge your body’s hydration level or count how many glasses of water you drank without the help of technology?
 We think not.